-2. The total floor area of all detached accessory structures on a lot in the residential districts on a lot is limited to 5% of the total lot area as follows:
+2. The total floor area of all detached accessory structures on a lot in the residential districts is limited as follows:

-a.
-In the R-1 District, no more than 3% of the total lot area.
+- a.
+In the R-1 District, no more than 3% of the total lot area. - b.

-b.
 In the R-2 District, no more than 5% of the total lot area.